libermatic/erpnext_deploy/README.md

 # erpnext_deploy

-The repo tags and as a consequence the built image tags follow upstream **frappe** version.
+The repo tags and as a consequence the built image tags follow upstream **erpnext** version.
 The `major`.`minor` versions will always remain the same.
 The `patch` version is independent of upstream and set incrementally here.